On complete classes of valuated matroids: Rado representation of matroids

 \subsection{Lov\'asz extension and the matroid of maximum weight bases}

 We close this section by recalling some results on Lov\'asz extension and maximum weight bases of a matroid that will be useful when dealing with R-minor valuated matroids. \begin{definition}[Lov\'asz extension] Let $\M=(U,r)$ be a matroid.
-The \emph{Lov\'asz extension} $\hat r : \R^U \to \R$ of the rank function $r$ is defined for $\tau\in\R^U$ as the maximum $\tau$-weight of a basis of $\M$. \end{definition} For a given $\tau\in\R^U$, the value $\hat r (\tau)$ can be calculated by the following well-known characterization, see e.g., \cite[Theorem 5.5.5]{frankbook}. \begin{lemma} Let $\M=(U,r)$ be a matroid.
-For $\tau\in\R^U$, the \emph{Lov\'asz extension} $\hat r(\tau)$ equals
+The \emph{Lov\'asz extension} $\hat r : \R^U \to \R$ of the rank function $r$ is defined for $\tau\in\R^U$ as the maximum $\tau$-weight of a basis of $\M$, i.e.